robertoaloi/robertoaloi.github.io/_posts/2014-02-09-rebar-and-the-developer-release.markdown

 ---
 layout      : post
-title      : "Rebar and the Developer Shell" categories : erlang
+title       : "Rebar and the Developer Shell" description : headline    : modified    : 2014-02-09
+category    : erlang
+tags        : []
+image       :
+comments    : true
 ---

 In some cases (e.g. during development) it is helpful to symlink